 |?P<text>||name the column our text is extracted under to be called "text"|

-We extracted the text that came after a hyphen when the start of the string had any set of characters followed by a hyphen.
+We extracted the shortest possible string of text that came after a hyphen when the start of the string had any set of characters followed by a hyphen.

 Here's a quick question for you.
 What are we expecting to catch with the pattern